Skip to main content

 Some networks don't have a DHCP server; you must assign a static IP address.
 In that case, pick any available IP address in your network.

-To assign a static IP address, the first step is editing the text file containing your network interfaces' configuration.
+To assign a static IP address, edit the text file containing your network interfaces' configuration.

-Note: The filename storing the netplan configuration may have a different name than 01-netcfg.yaml, such as 50-cloud-init.yaml.
+The file storing the netplan configuration may have a different name than 01-netcfg.yaml, such as 50-cloud-init.yaml.
 You may also have multiple files in the directory.
-With multiple files, pick the one with the highest number.
+If you have multiple files, pick the one with the highest number.
 If you don't have the /etc/netplan directory, you may be on an older Ubuntu system, and we recommend upgrading.

 2. Open the file /etc/netplan/01-netcfg.yaml with the nano text editor: